-It’s Memorial Day but in Utah it’s raining like crazy, so maybe this Grilled Asparagus with Parmesan won’t be on the menu today.
+Warm weather is coming but in Utah it’s raining like crazy, so maybe this Grilled Asparagus with Parmesan won’t be on the menu today.
 But for everyone who likes asparagus, I want to remind you about this ultra-easy way to cook it that’s always a hit!
 Asparagus takes only about 10 minutes to get perfectly cooked on the grill, or maybe a little less if you like your asparagus still slightly crisp.
 The grill adds amazing charred flavor to the grilled asparagus, and the coarsely-grated Parmesan bumps up the flavor even more.
 And this is the perfect grilled vegetable to make for guests because it seems a bit fancy but is actually ridiculously easy to make.

 There have been a lot of Asparagus Recipes showing up here the last few months; for some reason I’ve been especially infatuated with asparagus this year.
 Of course I know that some of you are just not fans of asparagus, so thanks for sticking with me while I’ve been drooling over my favorite spring vegetable!
-Check out my other ideas for Low-Carb Grilled Vegetables if asparagus is just not for you.
+Check out my other ideas for Low-Carb and Keto Grilled Vegetables if asparagus is just not for you.

 How to Choose Asparagus to Make Grilled Asparagus:

 Thicker spears of asparagus are best for making grilled asparagus.
 Look for asparagus that’s firm with no signs of wilting and that has tips that are tightly closed.
 Here are tips on How to Choose Asparagus if you’d like to know more.